21salyut12/cybersecurity/ddos/description.md

 per second.
 Other ways to stop a DDoS attack from occuring:
   - Using a reverse proxy which can absorb attack traffic before reaching the server
-  - Blocking traffic coming froma specific range of IPs
+  - Blocking traffic coming from a specific range of IPs
   - Enable SYN flood protection for TCP-based attacks